 To take advantage of product privileges, such as content and updates, after deployment, workstations must have internet access the first time they launch the applications.
-Users can then work offline, but they won't have access to the Content Exchange and other internet-based features.
+Users can then work offline, but they won't have access to internet-based features.